efatto/e-efatto/mrp_workcenter_exclude_product/readme/DESCRIPTION.rst

-This module add a button to delete components (not already trasferred on stock) on production.
+This module add ability to set products excluded for workcenter operation.